marcelorodrigo/aws-certified-developer-associate-exam/elb.md

 - CLB: enabled by default on Console (disabled via API), can be enabled, you don't pay for AZ traffic.

 ## Connection Draining
 Time to complete pending requests while the instance is de-registered or unhealthy.
+- Between 1 to 3600 seconds (default is 300)
+- Can be disabled (set to 0)

 They have different names for same functionality:
 - CLB: Connection Training
 - Target Group: Deregistration Deylay (for ALB & NLB)